Furstenberg systems of bounded multiplicative functions and applications: Proof of Theorems -

 \subsection{Proof of Theorem~\ref{T:Sarnak1}}

 We follow the argument used in \cite[Section~3.9]{FH18}.
-Arguing by contradiction, suppose that the conclusion of Theorem~\ref{T:Sarnak1} fails.
+Arguing by contradiction, suppose that under the assumptions of Theorem~\ref{T:Sarnak1} we do not have uniform convergence to $0$ of the related averages.
 Then there exist a strongly aperiodic multiplicative function $f\colon \N\to \mathbb{U}$, which we extend to $\Z$ in an arbitrary way, a topological dynamical system $(Y,R)$, positive integers $N_k\to\infty$, points $y_k\in Y$, $k\in \N$, and a function $g_0\in C(Y)$ such that the averages

 converge to a non-zero number as $k\to\infty$.
 After passing to a subsequence which we denote again by $([N_k])_{k\in\N}$, we can further assume that the averages $\lE_{n\in[N_k]}\delta_{R^ny_k}$ converge (as $k\to\infty$) weak-star to an $R$-invariant probability measure $\nu$ and the limit